sk2589822/vue-blog/README.md

   -  Register/Login user account
   -  Edit user profile
   -  Create/Edit/Update/Delete own articles
+  -  Search authors by account or nickname
-  -  visit others' articles & profiles
+  -  Visit others' articles & profiles

 ## Notes

   This project is mainly for practicing my Vue.js, so there are some improper practices.

   I'll fix them after I finish the front-end.